 Capturing a great idea or performance in a crappy sounding space IS better than not capturing it at all.
-When you are stuck trying to capture an instrument in a not so good space consider the following options..
+Consider the following options when you are stuck trying to capture an instrument in a not-so-good sounding location, consider the following options:

 If the space sounds average, and there is some outside noise

 - Use mainly close micing with either condenser or dynamic microphones.

 - If you get too many bass frequencies when close micing with a dynamic mic, move it back slowly; the bass frequencies will reduce - But not so far back as to capture too much room or outside noise.

 - Avoid multi-microphone recording as this is usually about capturing the atmosphere/room, which you are not trying to do in this scenario.